vgc/vgc-dev-tools/sublime-text-3/README.md

 source indentation level differs from the destination indentation level.
 This can be done by assigning the "paste_and_indent" command to "ctrl+v", see [Packages/User/Default (Linux).sublime-keymap](Packages/User/Default (Linux).sublime-keymap)

+## Open File in New Sublime Window

+By default, when you open a file in Sublime from the command line, it will open it as a new tab in an existing Sublime window (if any).
+I prefer them to be always opened in a new window, which can be done by placing the [`../bin/sub`](../bin/sub) in your `~/bin` folder, and invoking Sublime via the `sub` command.